nspcc-dev/nspcc.io/content/publications.en.md

 Alexey Vanin, Sergei Liubich, Stanislav Bogatyrev, Fabian Wahle, Vladimir Bogatyrev
 indexed in SCOPUS
 Proceedings of the 11th Majorov International Conference on Software Engineering and Computer Systems
-CEUR Workshop Proceedings, MICSECS 2020
+MICSECS 2020, CEUR Workshop Proceedings
 Saint Petersburg, Russia, December 12-13, 2020

 **The Probability of Timely Redundant Service of Requests by a Sequence of Servers in a Multi-Level Cluster**
 Anatoly Bogatyrev, Stanislav Bogatyrev, Vladimir Bogatyrev
 indexed in SCOPUS
 Proceedings of the 11th Majorov International Conference on Software Engineering and Computer Systems
-CEUR Workshop Proceedings, MICSECS 2020
+MICSECS 2020, CEUR Workshop Proceedings
 Saint Petersburg, Russia, December 12-13, 2020

 **Go Assembler or how We Accelerated Our Homomorphic Hashing Code by N times**